-The 2014-15 campaign marks University of Delaware alumna Laura Travis’ 23rd season as head coach of the Blue Hens women’s tennis team.
+The 2015-16 campaign marked University of Delaware alumna Laura Travis’ 24th season as head coach of the Blue Hens women’s tennis team.

 Travis previously served as both the men’s and women’s tennis head coach for more than 20 seasons before handing over the men’s coaching reigns to former Blue Hens student-athlete Chris Hincker in August 2014.
 Bruce Myers has since proceeded Hincker as the men’s head coach.

 The 2012-13 squad, with just one senior on the roster, advanced to the CAA Semifinals for the first time in school history and were led by three all-conference honorees.